olofk/fusesoc/doc/source/user/installation.rst

 Installation under Windows
 ==========================

+FuseSoC is provided as ``fusesoc`` Python package and installed through pip, the Python package manager.
+Python is not installed by default on Windows, so doing that is the first step.
 Install the latest version of Python, either from `python.org <https://www.python.org/downloads/>`_ or from the Windows store.

 Open up a shell (cmd, powershell, gitbash etc.) and run: